-Gunshot injuries in US surged during pandemic, CDC says
+Gun injuries in US surged during pandemic, CDC study shows

 The country’s gun violence problem was thrust into the national conversation again this week after a shooter killed 3 children and 3 adults at a Christian school in Tennessee; nobody who was shot survived.
 The shooter was killed by police.

-“We are in a week when people are paying attention to this issue again, sadly, after a mass shooting in Nashville” said Nina Vinik, executive director of Project Unloaded, a not-for-profit advocacy organization focused on the impact of firearm violence on children.
+“We are in a week when people are paying attention to this issue again, sadly, after a mass shooting in Nashville” said Nina Vinik, executive director of Project Unloaded, an advocacy group focused on the impact of gun violence on children.
 “Hopefully this paper will add new data to that conversation.”

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.